-St Erme with Trispen school has three simple rules; 'Be Ready, Be Respectful and Be Safe' which can be applied to a variety of situations and are taught and modelled explicitly and is summarised in our St Erme Behaviour Blueprint, Appendix A
+St Erme with Trispen school has three simple rules; 'Be Ready, Be Respectful and Be Safe' which can be applied to a variety of situations and are taught and modelled explicitly.

 We also understand that for some children following our behaviour expectations can be beyond their developmental level.
 In this case, these children will have bespoke positive behaviour plans, which include clear strategies to promote and reinforce positive behaviour.